Syeed-Faruk/Hospital-Management-System/README.md

 The application supports multiple user roles, allowing administrators to manage the system, doctors to handle patient care, and patients to access their healthcare information from a single platform.

 ✨ Key Features:

-Secure User Authentication
+1)Secure User Authentication

-Role-Based Access Control
+2)Role-Based Access Control

-Patient Registration and Management
+3)Patient Registration and Management

 Doctor Management